NoeBaru/PCTO-2024/README.md

 # PCTO - GAME ABILITY

+# ByteStudio

+We are ByteStudio, a team that has developed video games for individuals with disabilities, who can still play through the use of eye tracker technology.
+For our projects, we employ eye tracking technology, which, through eye detection, enables a more accessible use of the device for individuals with disabilities or anyone seeking a more immersive experience.
+It generates benefits both in gaming and in daily life while using the device.

 ![menuStartNew](https://github.com/NoeBaru/PCTO-2024/assets/144808380/97eafd77-30b7-48ef-9cab-acbca4eca986)

 # GAME

 Peeky Eyes, is designed for individuals with ALS and total or partial paralysis, who can play using eye tracker technology.

 The goal is to search for the monster, Smiley, in a dark room before it approaches and ends the game.